tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 ### Deploying serverless (on Zeit Now)

-Develop with:
+Run in development mode with:

-    now dev --listen 3123  # or: yarn now
+    yarn now

 Deploy to Now with:

-	now  # or: yarn deploy
+	yarn deploy

 *Unnecessary files: